 The purpose of this use case is to provide a framework, to be used in the ICS hub, which enable any user to access to the ICS with one type of authorization mechanism (e.g. OAuth, eduGAIN, X509 certificates etc.) and delegate ICS to fetch resources at the various endpoints which may implement heterogeneous authorization mechanisms.

 The EPOS CC is evaluating different existing solutions to define the EPOS AAI infrastructure.
 The most promising seems the one implemented by the EGI Long Tail of Science platform (LToS) that adopted Unity and special proxies generated by robot certificate (Per-User Sub-Proxies).
-Integration with the EGI AAI infrastructure will be also take into account to exploit the resources offered by its infrastructure.
+Integration with the EGI AAI infrastructure will be also taking into account to exploit the resources offered by its infrastructure.

 Scientific use case description